-The food crisis conundrum in Least Developed Countries (LDCs) and Low-Income Food-Deficit Countries (LIFDCs) presents an opportunity to learn some vital lessons.
+The current food crisis presents an opportunity to learn some vital lessons.
 Countries heavily reliant on Ukrainian grains, such as wheat and corn, must intensify their diversification and self-sufficiency efforts.
 They should seek alternative suppliers to mitigate potential shortages, as well as create a secure and business-friendly environment and policies that would allow for huge FDI into the agricultural sector to chart the course for self-sufficiency in the production of basic food staples.

+While the outcome of the Russo-Ukrainian war is far beyond the control of many developing and emerging economies, how they react to sustained food shortages is not.
+An active policy response, propped up by international support, is vital to protect the most vulernable households around the world.
+The war has claimed many lives already.
+Keeping the tally of victims of food shortages down to a minimum should be a critical concern for policy-makers worldwide.

 Where can I find out more?